Sperm Extraction with Micro-TESE: How Does It Work?

 Micro-TESE Aftercare

-- Take prescribed antibiotics, ibuprofen, Tylenol, and painkillers on a regular basis;
+• Take prescribed antibiotics, ibuprofen, Tylenol, and painkillers regularly;

 Differences Between Biopsy and Micro-TESE